Why are we obsessed with celebrity weddings?

 Dubai-based wedding planners Menka Bhatia and Preeti Shahpuri of Love said: “Weddings are not just a thing to celebrate.
 There are standards to be met when it comes to a wedding.
 For a celebrity wedding, more attention needs to be given to planning and delivery of everything from décor to hospitality.

-Security is a key factor, Shahpuri adds.
+Security is a key factor, Shahpuri added.
 “The guest list has to be scanned well and due checks made.
 We cannot have people gatecrashing.”

-Bhatia says money is always a consideration.
+Bhatia said money is always a consideration.
 “Everyone comes with a budget for weddings.
-They might or might not share it with us.
+They may or may not share it with us.
 But the moment you step over the line — they say it is over our budget.
 Every wedding and every client is different.
 For some families, the personal touch with guests and family is critical; for others, it’s the food, or the venue, or the décor.
 It just varies.”

 Dubai is a city that spells excellence, and it spills into our guests’ needs when it comes to weddings.
 It is not just a social status that drives people to have a big wedding, it is also about culture.